microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ✏️ Lab scenario
 ---

-For this portion of the lab, we've been tasked with creating a dataset that queries our data in **near-real time** for our report consumers.
-Based on these initial requirements we'll want to evaluate Power BI's storage mode options and monitor our performance to find the most optimal solution.
+In this part of the lab, our goal is to create a dataset that can access our data quickly and efficiently for our report users in **near-real time**.
+To achieve this, we’ll need to compare Power BI’s storage mode options and measure our performance to find the best solution.

 # Storage modes and data modeling

-In Microsoft Power BI Desktop, we can specify the storage mode for each table individually in our model.
-Understanding the benefits of each storage mode can provide many advantages, including the following:
+Microsoft Power BI Desktop lets us choose the storage mode for each table in our model.
+Knowing the benefits of each storage mode can help us with the following:

-- Improved query performance
+- Faster query responses
-- Supporting the development of large datasets
+- Developing bigger datasets
-- Faster dataset refreshes
+- Quicker dataset refreshes
-- Enabling near-real time data
+- Showing near real time data

 [Learn more about storage modes](https://docs.microsoft.com/power-bi/transform-model/desktop-storage-mode)